-- the Annual General Meeting, generally held in November - the release of the Annual Report - regular releases of financial information, including half and full-year financial results.
+- the Annual General Meeting

+- the Annual Report

+- regular releases of financial information, including half and full-year financial results.

-The Company has an investor relations program designed to facilitate effective communications with analysts, investors, proxy advisors and the media.
+The Company has an investor relations program designed to facilitate effective two-way communications with analysts, investors, proxy advisors and the media.